 2. Rinse your sinuses –

 Sometimes, exposure to polluted air is unavoidable.
 We simply cannot stay indoors all the time because of a fear of breathing in harmful air pollutants.
 Sinus rinses can help to keep our noses clean and to clear them of the irritants that may be found in our nasal cavities.
-The article on Sinus Rinsing and provides a Step-by-Step process for caring for the delicate tissues inside your sinus and nasal cavities.
+The article on Rinsing the Sinuses provides a Step-by-Step process for caring for the delicate tissues inside your sinus and nasal cavities.

-3. Change your Furnace Filters –
+3. Change your Furnace and Home Air Filters –

 Even though we may not directly expose ourselves to outdoor pollutants, they may still find a way to enter our homes by sneaking in through the air filter.
-Be sure to check your furnace filters for build-up of dirt and debris and change them every six to twelve months at a regularly scheduled interval.
+Be sure to check your furnace and home ventilation filters for build-up of dirt and debris and change them every six to twelve months at a regularly scheduled interval.